connectomicslab/connectomemapper3/paper/paper.md

 \label{fig:cmp3-diagram}](cmp3-diagram.png)

-Each pipeline can be individually executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed, enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the parameters and re-execute when results are unsatisfactory.
+Each pipeline can be individually executed with the aid of the user-friendly GUI and the output of each stage can be visually reviewed (\autoref{fig:gui}), enabling the user to keep an eye on the data being processed and easily understand the cause of the problems, change the parameters and re-execute when results are unsatisfactory.

+![\textbf{Graphical User Interface of the Connectome Mapper 3.}
+It is designed to bring the best experience to the final user by facilitating all the steps required to perform an analysis.
+A typical procedure would consists of
+  (a) the selection of the root directory of the BIDS dataset to be analyzed, (b) the creation/edition of the different pipeline configuration files, (c) the configuration of the BIDS App run and its execution, and (d) the inspection of stage outputs using either fslview or freeview or mrview or trackvis depending on the software involved in the stage.
+Connectivity matrices are visualized using the matplotlib library. \label{fig:gui}](cmp3-gui-paper.png)

 The adoption of pipeline containerization not only eases the installation process as all dependencies are already installed, but it also provides the user with a computing environment in which the pipelines are guarantee to run.